orchidglobal/orchid_ddm/apps/shared/resources/terms/guidelines.md

 Promotion of gambling or related activities is not permitted within this community.

 - **Safety and Well-being**\
-Discussions or activities promoting self-harm, explicit content, scams, or fraudulent behavior are strictly prohibited.
+Discussions or activities promoting self-harm, overly explicit content, scams, or fraudulent behavior are strictly prohibited.

 - **Inclusivity and Fairness**\
 Avoid belittling others or seeking special treatment based on any personal attribute, including sexuality, race, or religion.